-Information and Communications Technology (ICT) is integral for the daily operations and functionality of U.S. critical infrastructure.
+Information and communications technology (ICT) is integral for the daily operations and functionality of U.S. critical infrastructure.
 From cell phones to cloud storage to satellite connectivity, the ICT supply chain encompasses the entire life cycle of hardware, software, and services and a diverse array of entities-including third-party vendors, suppliers, service providers, and end users.
-However, the globally-distributed and interconnected nature of ICT also means that compromise of vulnerabilities in the supply chain can have cascading impacts across multiple critical infrastructure sectors.
+However, the globally distributed and interconnected nature of ICT also means that compromise of vulnerabilities in the supply chain can have cascading impacts across multiple critical infrastructure sectors.

-The Cybersecurity and Infrastructure Security Agency (CISA),
+The Cybersecurity and Infrastructure Security Agency (CISA).

-through the National Risk Management Center (NRMC), is working with government and industry partners to identify cybersecurity risks and develop strategies to strengthen the security and resilience of the Nation's pipeline infrastructure.
+through the National Risk Management Center (NRMC), is working with partners and industry to identify and develop supply chain risk management (SCRM) strategies to mitigate and address supply chain risks.
+Enhancing the security and resiliency of the ICT supply chain is imperative for national security, economic security, and public health and safety.